rgnlchamp/mass-start-ot-2026/README.md

-# Mass Start Olympic Trials Scoring System
+# 2026 U.S. Olympic Trials Tracker

 A web-based application for managing and scoring Mass Start Speedskating races for the U.S. Olympic Team Trials.